 - Provide resources, training and support

-- Not a deployable resource but provides coordination support for disaster response at the request of emergency management
+- Provide coordination support for disaster response at the request of emergency management

-The Regional and County Animal Response Teams are groups of locally trained animal response volunteers serving as the deployable resource for the State Animal Response Team Coalition of Kansas.
+The Regional Animal Response Teams are comprised of trained animal response volunteers serving as the deploy-able resource for the Animal Response Team Coalition of Kansas.

-Regional Teams provide a larger collaborative resource with more capacity and capabilities to respond in disasters and most disasters will be large enough to need regional response support.
+Regional Teams provide a larger collaborative resource with more capacity and capabilities to respond in disasters as many disasters will be large enough to need regional response support.
 The regional leadership team manages the preparedness component of the team including the roles of regional liaison, and managers for volunteers and volunteer data, training, communications, outreach, and resources.
 Additionally county liaisons are needed for all participating counties,.
 The leadership group coordinates regional team development and participates at the state level to assist in development of best practices, policies and procedures for the State Animal Response Team Coalition.
-Click here to see the regional leadership team organization chart.
-A regional team encourages and supports the various county volunteers or county animal response teams within a particular region to work together to:
+The regional leadership team and county liaisons work together to: